The information in this post was updated 10/17/2021.

 Fundamentally the players most of us will use during a Whalehead League Championship Season will be real major league players from the most recent MLB season.
 Our league tethers the development of these players to their real-life development.

-All players with 130+ PA or 30+ IP in the most recent MLB season are considered Major League players.
-They all have their ratings in our league file (except positional Experience positions and injury) updated to OOTP’s end of season Live Ratings.
+All players with 130+ PA or 30+ IP in the most recent MLB season or have 1+ years of experience in our league are considered Major League players.
+They all have their ratings in our league file (except positional Experience positions) updated to OOTP’s end of season Live Ratings.

 Essentially, then, at the beginning of our offseason we know the game ratings for the great majority of players who will play in our major league teams in the upcoming year.